bgauslin/eleventy/src/content/index.md

 ---
 # Ben Gauslin

+<small>Frontend Engineer · Architect · Musician</small>

 <details>
   <summary>About</summary>

   Hello, I’m an ex-Google engineer and former Chicago architect who currently spends quality time in New Orleans with friends, family, and the bass guitar.
-Thanks for stopping by!

 </details>